wgriffioen/laravel-boilerplate/README.md

 - Move the models to the namespace `App/Models` and the corresponding folder
 - Enable Laravel Auth by default
+- Switch to the React preset.
+It's easy to revert this by running `php artisan preset vue`

 ## Additions